mykldggn/mykldggn.github.io/README.md

 # Currently: Looking for Work in the Seattle Metro Area!
+Open to opportunities in the Bay Area or NYC as well.

 ## Pursuing a career as either a Data Scientist or an AI/ML Engineer.